yupferris/nvscene-presentation/README.md

  - Chronological order of events:
    - 1991
+     - In 1991, three fateful events occurred that changed the world as we know it forever:
-     - SNES released August 23
+       - SNES released in North America August 23
        - Parents bought one
        - I was born
    - Childhood
      - Played loads of SNES
        - Super Mario World